The Department of Chemistry

 A number of exciting opportunities exist for interdisciplinary research involving chemistry graduate students:

-In addition, many Department of Chemistry graduate students collaborate with other departments, including: Physics, Geophysics, Geology, Oceanography, Chemical Engineering, Materials Science, Genome Sciences, Biochemistry, Bioengineering, Medicinal Chemistry, other departments in our top-ranked Medical School.
-Many chemistry graduate students also have had valuable research experiences at off-campus locations including:
+In addition, many Department of Chemistry graduate students collaborate with other departments, including: Physics, Geophysics, Geology, Oceanography, Atmospheric Sciences, Chemical Engineering, Materials Science & Engineering, Physiology & Biophysics, Genome Sciences, Biochemistry, Bioengineering, Medicinal Chemistry, and other departments in our top-ranked UW School of Medicine.
+Many chemistry graduate students also have had valuable research experiences at off-campus locations including such as:

 Seattle and the Puget Sound Region

 The city of Seattle is situated between Lake Washington and Puget Sound, an extensive arm of the Pacific Ocean.
-Both Lake and Sound are perfect for canoeing, sailing, and kayaking.
+Our lakes and the Sound are perfect for canoeing, sailing, and kayaking.
 Recent national surveys have listed Seattle as one of the most livable cities in the country.
 Seattle offers many cultural activities, including repertory stages, opera, ballet, symphony orchestra, and an international film festival.
-Seattle is also home to the Mariners, Seahawks, Storm, and the Sounders FC and Reign FC.
+Seattle is also home to major sports teams, including baseball (Mariners), football (Seahawks), basketball (Storm), and soccer (Sounders, Reign).
 The strong Seattle-area economy provides excellent opportunities for spouses or partners seeking employment, including the rapidly growing high-tech industry (e.g., biotech, software, telecommunications, aerospace).
-For employment opportunities at the University, see http://www.washington.edu/admin/hr/jobs//.
+UW Human Resources has a full listing of UW employment opportunities.

 The variety of outdoor activities convenient to the city is unsurpassed.
 Hiking, fishing, skiing, and mountain or rock climbing are popular, with miles of trails and hundreds of peaks found in the nearby Olympic and Cascade mountain ranges.
 Temperatures are moderate, seldom falling below freezing or rising above 90°F. Snowfall is infrequent and light in the city, but the mountains receive heavy snowfall which provides for great skiing at any of the eight major ski areas within easy driving distance from Seattle.